Symbiodinium: Coral bleaching

-S. thermophilum was recently found to make up the bulk of the algal population inside the corals of the Persian Gulf.
+Symbiodinium thermophilum was recently found to make up the bulk of the algal population inside the corals of the Persian Gulf.
 It is also present in the Gulf of Oman and the Red Sea, at a much lower concentration.
 Coral that hosted this species was able to tolerate the 35 C waters of the Persian Gulf, much hotter than the 31 C of coral reefs globally.

 Molecular systematics

 The advent of DNA sequence comparison initiated a rebirth in the ordering and naming of all organisms.
 The application of this methodology helped overturn the long-held belief that (traditional understood) Symbiodinium comprised a single genus, a process which began in earnest with the morphological, physiological, and biochemical comparisons of cultured isolates.
 Currently, genetic markers are exclusively used to describe ecological patterns and deduce evolutionary relationships among morphologically cryptic members of this group.
 Foremost in the molecular systematics of Symbiodinium is to resolve ecologically relevant units of diversity (i.e. species).